donburke7/Virtual_E-Store/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Jadin
 * Team members
+  * Alen Van
-  * MEMBER1
+  * Nicholas Lewandowski
-  * MEMBER2
+  * Donald Burke
-  * MEMBER3
+  * Isaac Post
-  * MEMBER4
+  * Joseph Doros

 ## Executive Summary

-This is a summary of the project.
+This project is to create a working e-store that allows customers to browse and purchase products that have been posted by an admin of the store.

 ### Purpose
 > _Provide a very brief statement about the project and the most